Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADMSNamedLocationPolicy.md

                                     }
 ```

-This command creates a new country named location policy in Azure AD.
+This command creates a new IP named location policy in Azure AD.

 ### Example 2: Creates a new country named location policy in Azure AD.
 ```